 The 2020-21 Action Plan continues to reflect a local partnership between City government and not-for-profit services and housing agencies.
 With these partnerships, the goals and objectives established in the Con Plan will be implemented.
-The standard public process established in the City's Citizen Participation Plan including a public awareness campaign will be followed.
-This includes the solicitation of CDBG funding requests from local services and housing agencies, evaluation and prioritization of funding needs, a public hearing, a 30-day public review and comment period, and the approval of the governing body.
+The standard public process established in the City's Citizen Participation Plan including a public awareness campaign was followed.
+This included the solicitation of CDBG funding requests from local services and housing agencies, evaluation and prioritization of funding needs, a public hearing, a 30-day public review and comment period, and the approval of the governing body.